 A key way to stand out from others is to gain some experience, either by volunteering, working or enjoying hobbies.
-Universities will take into account limitations caused by Covid restrictions; however, they will still expect applicants to have shown resourcefulness in developing and pursing their interests.
+Universities will expect applicants to have shown resourcefulness in developing and pursing their interests.
 This will resonate all the more if your child can reflect on what they've learned and how it's impacted them.
 This has special merit if it's in a related area to subjects they're applying for, such as someone applying for a medical degree might demonstrate a caring personality by volunteering at a local hospital, charity or hospice.